ClaspTV/vizbee-ios-sample-app/README.md

-# vizbee-ios-demo-app-spm
+# vizbee-ios-sample-app

-This README provides instructions on how to set up and run the vizbee-ios-demo-app-spm.
+This README provides instructions on how to set up and run the vizbee-ios-sample-app.

 ## Getting Started